-Maybe the situation above is not the case.
-Take a closer look at your children.
+Then again, maybe the situation above is not your case.
+Instead, take a closer look at your children.
 Would you describe them as very mature for their age or wise beyond their years.
-You share almost everything with them (financial problems, relationship issues, etc), just like your parents once did with you?
+In addition, you share almost everything with your kids (financial problems, relationship issues, etc), just like your parents once did with you?
 Maybe the cycle of parentification is occurring with your little ones.
 If the cycle is occuring than take a look at “Preventing Parentification” as a way to stop it.

 Step #3: Evaluate the past

-You cannot move forward and build a new future without looking at and learning from the past.
+Furthermore, you cannot move forward and build a new future without looking at and learning from the past.
 Take a look at how your parents treated you or how you ended up in the overly responsible role.
-Mourn or grieve what was taken from you instead of just analyzing it.
+Secondly, grieve what was taken from you instead of just analyzing it.
 Sometimes looking at the past can be the most difficult step.
 Professional guidance from counselors can be incredibly helpful to support and process with you during this step.

 Step #4: Learning to reparent yourself

 Lastly, reparent your childhood self.
 The child within that was shoved in the corner when you were younger is still there.
 Their needs, wants, and desires were previously overshadowed by others.
 Now is the time to care for your inner little one.
-Your kid self never had the opportunity to come out, instead he or she was neglected.
+Also, your kid self never had the opportunity to come out but he or she was neglected.
 Use this time with professionals to help reparent the child who was parentless.